-SongTrees is currently seeking sponsorship to maintain a high profile through creating innovative intergenerational national and international performance and workshop opportunities, and developing DVDs, CDs and an enriched website to explore musical leadership, cross-curricular and cultural awareness.
+SongTrees is currently seeking sponsorship to maintain a high profile through creating innovative intergenerational national and international performance and workshop opportunities, and developing an enriched website to explore musical leadership, cross-curricular and cultural awareness.

-Through populating an attractive, fun website with music downloads, partner schools and organisations in this country and abroad are able to transcend culture and nationality.
+Through populating an attractive, fun website with music downloads, partner organisations in this country and abroad will be able to transcend culture and nationality.
 This interactive learning tool is being developed with sponsors alongside educational, musical, technological, intergenerational social and medical experts.